Solana Localnet

 and trigger the build process of the images in theDockerfile

-Docker Option Another option, for those VSCode haters, is the run Localnet directly from Docker by running:
+if needed.Terminal Option Another option, for those VSCode haters, is the run Localnet directly from the terminal by running:

 Congratulations!
 You are now running Solana Localnet, connected to your Ansible Control and ready to make a mess of your Localnet playground.